 Many people still associate beach photos with an all-white wardrobe.
 While white is absolutely one of my favourite colours, choosing a colour scheme that is inspired by the natural surroundings can take your pictures from good to great!
 That also means instead of everyone wearing the same colour, try to coordinate your colours to compliment rather than match each other.

 When choosing your colours draw your inspiration from the beautiful colours of the ocean, sunrise or sunset.
-Neutral and pastel colours, such as soft pinks, cream, light blues and turquoise, soft greens and white all photograph extremely well, as they blend effortlessly with the natural elements rather than competing with them.
+Neutral and pastel colours, such as soft pinks, cream, light blues, soft greens and white all photograph extremely well, as they blend effortlessly with the natural elements rather than competing with them.

 03 I Think Classic